fbpx

 Still, one study isn’t enough to claim that GVT is ineffective because it can work for more advanced individuals with good recoverability.
 Adequate sleep and a high-calorie diet are crucial for making GVT effective.

-Is German Volume Training good for Hypertrophy and Strength?
+Is German Volume Training Good for Muscle and Strength?

-To understand German Volume Training better, we first have to look at what it takes to build muscle and strength.
+To understand German Volume Training better, we must first consider what it takes to build muscle and strength.

 Hypertrophy Development